Saving is a waiting game, but I can still be active in budgeting, learning and looking ahead.

 When I got up to perform, the fear had made its way deeper into my limbs, my spine, my thighs.
 It was manifesting in the way I moved my body, and I tried to talk myself back down to get it under control.
 Stand up straight.
 Maybe if I assume a power stance, subtly, I’ll regain the confidence that’s clearly gotten knocked right out of me by the shock of the circumstances.
 I performed Brothers and Friends.
 By the end, I was proud of myself for getting through reading it.
 None of these people can relate.
 Was I the first black person this audience had seen all day?
 All week?
 At an open mic in Boston, I could be certain of an Amen from the audience in the form of hoots, a holler, snaps or claps in agreement with my message.
 None here.
 I looked up at times to catch someone’s eyes, perhaps they were more reserved and saying Amen to themselves.
 I want to remember a couple “knodding” gazes.
 To these attendees, was I more of a study, an education, as I stood before them?

 During the event, two performers shared original pieces where they rejected the “label” of white.
 The first shared that he was not white, but a rainbow.
-The second created a piece based off of the sharing of others, borrowed “I am a rainbow,” and expanded on rejecting the label of “white” explaining that people in power “placed labels on us to divide us.”
+The second created a piece based off of the sharing of others, borrowed “I am a rainbow,” and expanded on rejecting the label of “white”.
+She explained that people in power “placed labels on us to divide us.”

 The “not-white” white woman and I connected briefly afterwards.
 She invited me to agree that she and I were labeled black and white by other people who wanted to keep us apart.
 As an alternative to direct contradiction, with fear riddling my physical being as it yet continued to settle in that I was navigating a region where 95% of the people could not relate to the flurry of thoughts swirling through my head as a black female in this environment, I recommended she read the memoir, Black is the Body, by black Vermonter and Professor at the University of Vermont in Burlington, Emily Bernard.
 If she read that book, she’d get her answer from me.
 Hopefully she’d realize that whiteness is not something she can opt out of, and white supremacy is not something she can absolve herself of the responsibility to dismantle.
 Her privilege must be stewarded consciously, humbly, intentionally and justly–actively, if she desires racial reconciliation and peace.